Hassanyare/Minor_Applied_Data_Science/README.md

 # 2. Personal-development
 ## 2.1 DataCamp courses
 During the first few weeks of the minor i mostly worked on my python skills.
 I was able to finish the data camp courses and this helped me a lot in during the project.
-See my DataCamp statement of accomplishments in [here](https://github.com/Hassanyare/Minor_Applied_Data_Science/tree/master/DataCamp)
+See my DataCamp statement of accomplishments in [here](https://github.com/Hassanyare/Minor_Applied_Data_Science/tree/master/DataCamp).
+Furtheremore, i did a lot of research on how to use certain codes and how to write object oritented python code.
+I would also like to Thank my feloow students from programming background who helped me write better code.
 ## 2.2 Machine learning
+The machine learning lectures helped me understand the bigger picture of machine learning and how to apply different techniques.
+To keep up with all the different terms in Datascience and machine learning in particular, i made a list of terms that were new to me.
+For this list you can find it [here](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Machine%20Learning%20Terms.pdf)
 ## 2.3 Online-courses

 # 3. Project Ortho Eyes